App Maker Spotlight: Paulo Michels

 After graduating, while still in Brazil, I started working for Zero G, a software company started by ArcTouch co-founder and CEO, Eric Shapiro.
 Zero G was successfully sold and I went to work for a different company.
-A few years later, Eric and ArcTouch’s other founder, Adam, invited me to join this new startup that would develop mobile apps, which was something very new to everyone.
+A few years later when the first App Store launched, Eric and ArcTouch’s other founder, Adam, invited me to join this new startup that would develop mobile apps, which was something very new to everyone.
 Seven years later, here I am.

 Why have you stayed for so long?!

 Just like most software engineers, I’m motivated by new technologies and challenging problems.
 The decision to join ArcTouch was an easy one.
 I was not only going to work with new technologies, but within an entirely new industry.
 The mobile and connected devices industry becomes more interesting every day.
 I can’t see myself working on anything else.
 We’ve built an amazing team — and it’s an environment where we have the opportunity to work on a variety of projects and technologies.
 I don’t see many opportunities like this out there.

 As VP of engineering, you manage a big team split between the U.S. and in Brazil.
 Is that challenging?

 It’s a very exciting position.
 It can be very demanding, but also very rewarding when we look at all the things we’ve done together.
 In practice, there’s not much distinction between our teams in the U.S. and Brazil.
 We consider ourselves part of one big team — and there’s a lot of interaction and travel between the offices.
 We’ve really figured out how to make this work well for our clients.

 What are the main differences between the tech industry in San Francisco compared to Florianópolis?